Repository configuration

 </FileSystem>

-Jackrabbit provides a lot of choices for how you can configure the file system.
-Choose the class that best fits your use case and click the link to see your implmentation specific configuration options.
+Jackrabbit provides many options for configuring the file system.
+Choose the class that best fits your use case and click the link to see your implementation-specific configuration options.

 -

-org.apache.jackrabbit.core.fs.local.LocalFileSystem: The file system will be created in the location specified by magnolia.repositories.home.
+org.apache.jackrabbit.core.fs.local.LocalFileSystem: The file system is created in the location specified by

 org.apache.jackrabbit.core.fs.db.DbFileSystem: Persists file system entries in a database table.